Irish Shipping: Other ventures

 The nature of the conflict and of the state meant that Irish Shipping had some unusual influences on its commercial operations.
 This led it into a number of other commercial ventures, most notably marine insurance and ship repair, where it might not necessarily have wanted to be.

-A combination of the war, and that Irish vessels were sailing out of convoy, led to impossibly high premiums for goods carried in Irish ships.
+A combination of the war, and that Irish ships were sailing out of convoy, led to impossibly high premiums for goods carried in Irish ships.
 This encouraged the company to set up its own successful marine insurance business which it sold to the Insurance Corporation of Ireland after the war.

 The post-war years

+As most of the original ships were in poor condition, in 1946 the company ordered eight new ones from British yards.